 Doctors encourage exercise such as walking to avoid depression increasingly, and numerous clinical studies have shown that training has improved depressive symptoms almost as well as the medicine for anti-depression.
 Trekking is a perfect mood booster as it combines the physical benefits of a workout with the added mental health of being in nature while socializing with other hikers on the trail.

-Increasing studies show a link between the mental wellbeing and the amount of time people spend in nature.
+Increasing studies show a link between mental wellbeing and the number of time people spend in nature.
 Some clinical studies have shown other benefits of spending extended periods in nature include - reduction in stress and blood pressure, improved energy levels and sound sleep.

 8. Strong and Agile bones